adrianbaltag/my_productivity/README.md

 # My_productivity

-This script contains 3 small scripts for enhancing the productivity.
+This script contains 3 small scripts for enhancing the productivity: deleting certain files from your Desktop, based on choosen file extension, deletes the content of specified folder(s), and open specific urls in your browser, choosed by you.
-Run each script based on your necessity.
+Run each script, and modify it, based on your necessity.